jasongrimes/fretboardfoundation/_chapters/030-scales/110-specialty-scales.md

 A maqam like Hijaz is understood in terms of an upper and lower part, usually tetrachords (called "jins" in Arabic).
-The lower tetrachord of the Hijaz maqmat is also called Hijaz.
+The lower tetrachord of the Hijaz maqam is also called Hijaz.
 Its intervals are `1-b2-3-4`.
 The upper tetrachord is called "Kurd" in Arabic, but it's the same as the phrygian tetrachord, `1-b2-b3-4`.